ZSR3004/Cell-Tracking/README.md

 3. Click "Send".

-## How To Test Our Software
+## Testing Our Software

 ### Introduction

 Below, you will find steps on how to test our software using the various tests we wrote (such as unit tests).
 Users from the Mitchel lab will likely not need to do these steps.
 Please disregard these steps if you only intend to use our software (as opposed to testing it).
 Note that we will be using pytest to test our software.

+### How To Clone Our Repository

+Before you test our software, you must clone our GitHub repository.
+The steps below will explain how to do this.
+1.

 ### How To Test Our Software

+1.
-1. Make sure you are in the "Cell-Tracking" directory.
+2. Double-check that you are in the "Cell-Tracking" directory.
     - In the command line, type ```pwd``` (for Mac users) or ```cd``` (for Windows users).

-2.
+    - You should get a file path ending in ```/Cell-Tracking```.
+For example, you should get something that looks like this: ```/Users/carolinetracy/Desktop/Cell-Tracking```
+      - If you don't get a file path ending in ```/Cell-Tracking```,
+    -

+3.

 ## Additional Resources: